 Uncle Wilber’s Fountain – During the summer months, it can be hard to find a place to cool off, especially for the younger children.
 Uncle Wilber’s Fountain, located in the southwest corner of Acacia Park, doubles as a splash pad and space for children to play under parental supervision.

 This unique fountain is also a moving sculpture, which reveals the surprise of a tuba player and his pet monkey rising from the top of the fountain every quarter of an hour to delight the audience with a selection of jazz tunes.
 After cooling off in the fountain, the children will appreciate a stop at the playground, just a few steps away.

 Free Bandshell Concerts – When the winter chill finally takes a warmer turn, Colorado Springs takes full advantage of the beautiful weather by scheduling free concerts and other events within Acacia Park’s bandshell.
-Check out the downtown Colorado Springs website for more information of the summer concert series and upcoming events in the park.
+Check out the Downtown Colorado Springs website for more information on the summer concert series and upcoming events in the park.